rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 docker build -t terraform-aws-ansible --build-arg AWS_PROVIDER_VERSION=2.1.1 --build-arg ANSIBLE_PROVISIONER_VERSION=2.1.1 .
 ```

-The availailable versions can be found here:
+Available versions can be found here:

 * [AWS Provider Versions](https://github.com/terraform-providers/terraform-provider-aws/releases)
 * [Ansible Provisioner Versions](https://github.com/radekg/terraform-provisioner-ansible/releases)

 ## Required Secrets

-The image can be used to automate your Infrastructure creation with Gitlab CI pipelines.
+The image can be used to automate your infrastructure creation with Gitlab CI pipelines.
 It is therefor required to provide both AWS credentials and login data of the user that the Ansible provisioner uses.

 These must be provided as Gitlab CI secrets (project environment variables):